ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/access-cluster.md

 # What is available on the login node?

-The login node is dedicated solely to very basic tasks such as copying and moving files on the shared file system, submitting jobs, and checking the status on existing jobs.
+The login node is dedicated solely to very basic tasks such as copying and moving files on the shared file system, submitting jobs, and checking the status of existing jobs.
 Note that most software tools are _not_ available on the login node, which means you can neither use it for prototyping scripts nor build software.
 Instead, for such tasks, use a [development node], which is configured identically to the compute nodes.

 # Logout

-Like for all Unix-based system, to log out from {{ site.cluster.name }}, type `exit` or `logout` (standard Unix commands) and press <kbd>ENTER</kbd>.
+Like for all Unix-based systems, to log out from {{ site.cluster.name }}, type `exit` or `logout` (standard Unix commands) and press <kbd>ENTER</kbd>.
 For example,

 ```sh
 [alice@{{ site.login.name }} ~]$ exit